Naidu, Birla express concern over 'disruptive behaviour' of some MPs | Politics

 - India

-Vice President and Rajya Sabha Chairman M Venkaiah Naidu and Lok Sabha Speaker Om Birla on Thursday expressed deep concern over the ''disruptive behaviour'' of some parliamentarians during the just-concluded Monsoon session and felt such actions should not be tolerated.
+Vice President and Rajya Sabha Chairman M Venkaiah Naidu and Lok Sabha Speaker Om Birla on Thursday expressed deep concern over the ''disruptive behaviour'' of some parliamentarians during the just-concluded Monsoon session and felt such conduct should not be tolerated and appropriate action should be taken.

-A day after the stormy session ended, Birla met Naidu and the two reviewed the ''unfortunate sequence of events in the Parliament'' during the session.
+A day after the stormy session ended, Birla met Naidu this evening and the two reviewed the ''unfortunate sequence of events in the Parliament'' during the session.

 The Vice President Secretariat tweeted that the two expressed ''deep concern'' over the disruptive behaviour of some parliamentarians. ''They strongly felt that such unruly behaviour should not be tolerated and appropriate action should be taken.''
 Earlier in the day, Parliamentary Affairs Minister Pralhad Joshi, Leader of House in Rajya Sabha Piyush Goyal and Mukhtar Abbas Naqvi were among the ministers who met Naidu at his official residence here.